SuzukaDev/suzukadev.github.io/content/articles/about-me/index.es.md

 <!-- As a person...
 I think I tend to be insecure (always (absolutely always) questioning myself, the things I do, asking myself how to do it better, etc).
 I think this leads sometimes into that kind of analysis-paralysis.
 I might revisit this text a few times in case it sounds silly for me.
 I can also be sometimes a scatterbrain, when I'm thinking about a problem or anything. -->
-En lo personal, creo que tiendo a ser inseguro (siempre (absolutamente siempre) me cuestiono mucho, acerca de las cosas que hago, lo que digo... siempre me estoy preguntándome cómo puedo hacerlo mejor, etc.).
+En lo **personal**, creo que tiendo a ser inseguro (siempre (absolutamente siempre) me cuestiono mucho, acerca de las cosas que hago, lo que digo... siempre me estoy preguntándome cómo puedo hacerlo mejor, etc.).
+Soy muy crítico.
 Creo que esto a veces conduce a ese tipo de parálisis por análisis.
 Puede que vuelva a leer este texto unas cuantas veces en caso de que me parezca una chorrada.
 También puedo ser a veces un poco despistado, cuando estoy muy metido en algún pensamiento.

 <!-- I think I'm adding this because I personally dislike when in a portfolio someone is trying to fake or prettend to be a much better version of themselves. -->
-Creo que estoy añadiendo esto porque personalmente no me gusta cuando en un *portfolio* alguien intenta mostrar una versión perfecta y sin aristas, or ir de algo/alguien que no es.
+Creo que estoy añadiendo esto porque personalmente no me gusta cuando en un *portfolio* alguien intenta mostrar una versión perfecta y sin aristas, or ir de algo/alguien que no se es.

 <!-- If you have got until here, thank you, I appreciate it. -->